ayoolaolafenwa/PixelLib/README.md

 ```
 ![alt_output1](semantic_mask/result4.jpg)

-The segmentation mask of the image above.
+The segmentation map of the image above.
 Only the segmentation map is shown because segmap_only is set to true.

 ```python
 segment_image.segmentAsPascalvoc("path_to_image", output_image_name = "path_to_output_image", segmap_only = False)
 ```
 ![alt_output2](semantic_mask/result5.jpg)

-When the parameter *segmap_only* is set to False the output result include the input image and the segmentation map of the image.
+When the parameter *segmap_only* is set to False the output result shows the input image and the segmentation map of the image.

 # INSTANCE SEGMENTATION WITH PIXELLIB:
-The results obtained with semantic segmentation look great, but it may not be enough for some specific use of image segmentation.
+The results obtained with semantic segmentation look great, but it may not be enough for some specific uses of image segmentation.
 In semantic segmentation objects of the same category are given the same colormap.
-For example if there are five persons in an image, they will all be given the same colormap.
+For example if there are five ppeople in an image, they will all be given the same colormap.
 Semantic segmentation might not provide adequate information about an image.
-The need for an effective image segmentation gives rise to invention of *instance segmentation*.
+The need for an effective image segmentation gives rise to the invention of *instance segmentation*.
 In instance segmentation objects of the same category are given different colormaps.
-We shall observe the beautiful resuts of instance segmentation with pixellib by writing just few lines of code.

-Instance segmentation with Pixellib is based on Mask_RCNN framework.
+Instance segmentation with Pixellib is based on MaskRCNN framework.

 # Code to implement instance segmentation: